airfightergr/les_dc3_docs/docs/index.md

 ### All aircraft
 - **Hydraulic system:** All indication are correct, but until now X-Plane does not allow deep interaction with the system.
-- **Anti ice system:** All systems are included, but not fully simulated, yet.
+- **Anti-ice/De-ice systems:** All systems are included, but not fully simulated, yet.

 ### Classic
 - **Sperry Autopilot:** The basic operations is included, except the 'heading mode'.